ropensci/roweb3/content/blog/2023-11-24-news-november-2023/index.md

-* [The rOpenSci Multiverse](/blog/2023/11/06/r-universe-stars-finale) by Alejandra Bellini, and Yanina Bellini Saibene.
+* [The rOpenSci Multiverse](/blog/2023/11/06/r-universe-stars-finale) by Alejandra Bellini and Yanina Bellini Saibene.
 In this article we summarize the interviews of the series *Meeting the stars of the R universe* In this article, we bring you five examples of organizations and teams that choose the R Universe to facilitate access and promote community sharing of data and software.
 Other languages: <a href='/es/blog/2023/11/06/r-universe-stars-finale-es' lang='es'>El multiverso de rOpenSci (es)</a>.

+* [Empowering Open Science: Donate to Support our Mission](/blog/2023/11/21/donation-2023) by The rOpenSci Team. rOpenSci is a nonprofit organization that is funded entirely by grants and donations.
+These collaborations enable us to sustain our projects and meet our goals.

 ### Tech Notes

 * [Scanning QR codes in R](/blog/2023/10/30/opencv-qr) by Jeroen Ooms.
 The new version of the opencv package includes a cool QR code scanner.
 This post was featured in the [R Weekly Highlights podcast](https://rweekly.fireside.fm/143) hosted by Eric Nantz and Mike Thomas.

+* [R-universe now builds WASM binaries for all R packages](/blog/2023/11/17/runiverse-wasm) by Jeroen Ooms.
+R-universe now builds WebAssembly binaries for all R packages for use in WebR applications such as shinylive.

 ## Use cases